Take a sneak peek at the new NIST.gov and let us know what you think!

-Douglas Thomas is a research economist for the Engineering Laboratory’s Applied Economics Office at the National Institute of Standards and Technology.
-Currently, his activities are focused in two interrelated subjects: manufacturing and construction industry activity and the impact of natural and man-made disasters.
-His current research on manufacturing and construction activity includes examining spatial and temporal variations in the quality and quantity of industry activity in relation to the domestic and international economy.
-It utilizes industry data combined with various methods of analysis, including input-output analysis.
+Douglas Thomas is a research economist for the Engineering Laboratory's Applied Economics Office at the National Institute of Standards and Technology.
+Currently, his activities are focused in two areas of research: 1) smart manufacturing and construction and 2) disaster-resilient buildings, infrastructure, and communities.
+The first area includes examining spatial and temporal variations in the quality and quantity of industry activity in relation to the domestic and international economy.
+It utilizes industry data combined with various methods of analysis to understand production industries and their supply chains.
 Work in this area also examines microeconomic issues such as examining the life-cycle cost of buildings and building components in order to identify the most efficient products and practices.
-This work also includes examining labor productivity within the industries.
-Douglas’ second key area of research examines the impact of natural and man-made disasters, which includes gathering and analyzing data on the occurrence and economic impact of disasters.
-Events such as the 2011 Tohoku earthquake or the terrorist attack that destroyed the World Trade Center have significant impacts and implications for industry activity.
-The 2011 earthquake not only resulted in losses of life and property, it also interrupted manufacturing industry supply chains.
-Additionally, both the earthquake and the terrorist attack have implications about the construction of buildings and infrastructure and whether current designs are economically efficient given the risk to life and property.
-Douglas’ work in this area of research aims to prevent and mitigate the loss of life and property due to these types of events.
+The second area of research involves examining issues related to natural and man-made disasters, including wildland and structure fires.
+His work in this area aims to reduce the cost and loss associated with these adverse events and has, more specifically, focused on understanding the occurrence and spatio-temporal patterns of fire incidents.

 Applied Economics Office